IsReal8a/instana-examples/agent_kubernetes/README.md

   key-2: <base64 encoded key2>
 ```

-- Adjust the following parameters in `k8sensor2.yaml` ONLY as shown below, all other parameters are the same:
+- Adjust the following parameters in `k8sensor2.yaml` as shown below ONLY, all other parameters are the same:

 ```
 kind: Deployment